ramm777/ramm777/README.md

 I created a research software tool (Physics-based Computer Vision Method) and methodology that takes digital images as inputs, performs predictive modelling, and identifies key performance indicators (KPIs) for energy, oil&gas and climate change projects.
 The model focuses on understanding and simulating how stress affects the permeability of rough fracture surfaces during the surface deformation process, using a combination of numerical contact mechanics, numerical modelling and the Stokes equation.
 This approach allows for the simulation of mechanical deformation and fluid flow in natural fractures with complex geometries.
 The software accurately predicts the stress-permeability relationship, helping to provide valuable insights for hydro-mechanical studies of geological formations.
 This tool significantly reduces computation time, providing quick and accurate results that can inform better decision-making in energy and climate change projects.

 ![Physics_based_Computer_Vision](Physics_based_Computer_Vision.png)

+## 5) Multi-modal data-based ML for cancer survival

+Accurate modelling of the impact of patient-specific features and cancer treatments on survival allows the assignment of targeted therapy.
+Delivering personalized medicine to select the “best” cancer treatment for the individual is challenging.
+There is a need to build a multi-source data-driven model for the survival analysis of breast cancer.
+I developed an ML model that integrates multi-modal data - genetic, hormone, clinical, and therapy data - to predict survival for breast cancer patients.

 --------